Hyundai Accent: Third generation (MC; 2005)

+Markets

+Mexico

 In Mexico, it was marketed as the Dodge Attitude: trim levels are 1.4 GL and 1.6 GLS.
 Hyundai had no official representation in Mexico, so select Hyundai models were rebranded as Dodges under an agreement with Chrysler's Mexican division.

+India

 In India, it was marketed as Hyundai Verna.
-The previous generation remains in production alongside as a cheaper alternative, marketed as the Hyundai Accent.
+The previous generation remained in production alongside as a cheaper alternative, marketed as the Hyundai Accent.